-Business planning is hugely important in achieving your strategy and, once the future for your company is agreed, will put the required detail around how you are going to get there.
+Business planning is hugely important in achieving your strategy and, once the future direction for your company is agreed, will put the required detail around how you are going to get there.

-Building the scale and value of your company will involve a commitment of time, human and financial resources.
+Building the scale and transferable value of your company will involve a commitment of time, human and financial resources.
 Proper business planning will determine what those are and this will usually involve input from those in finance, sales & marketing, human resources, communications, facilities and other roles.

 You may also discover that you need external support to achieve one or more specific elements of your plan if you do not have the in-house people, skills or time in your company.
 This for example could be in the areas of outsourcing, process redesign, systems, web optimisation and other specialist areas.

 The business planning phase puts the required detail around how you are going to achieve your strategy.

 Our business planning process